kb1ooo/JHU_Ragnar_2022/README.md

 * If you haven't come across it yet, take a look at the "runner's packet" [here](https://quip.com/dUAHAaimgopS).
 I've listed the important points below.
-* Does everyone have 2 front and rear lights and reflective vest?
+* Double checking on the light situation.
+Everyone definitely needs a vest.
+I think we'll be covered on lights, but you probably want to have your own.
 * **important** You will receive an email about online check-in and completing an online safety video on **Monday**.
 You have to get this done (I think they give you 24hrs or something), otherwise you will have to come to the start of the race and watch the video before we start.
 This would be especially bad for anyone in van 2.
 * There is no support for legs 9 and 10.
-That means that your van will **not** be able to pull over during the race and cheer you on or give you water during those legs.
-If this is a problem
+That means that your van will **not** be able to pull over during those legs to check on you, provide water, etc.
+If this is a problem for you please let me know.
 * We will not be able to transition to van 2 if we arrive at the 1st transition point before 11:15.
 AND, we if that happens, runner 7 won't be able to start until 11:45.
-It is highly like that that will happen because our average pace is probably faster than what we registered as.
+It is highly likely that that will happen because our average pace is probably faster than what we registered as.
 It is probably best to sandbag so that we don't have to wait until 11:45.
-* Van 1 can not arrive at the 2nd transition point (Kenneth Brett School) before 4:30pm.
-In the past we've been able to park on the road nearby, but they want you to go to white lake state park.
-Instead.
+* Van 1 cannot arrive at the 2nd transition point (Kenneth Brett School) before 4:30pm.
+In the past we've been able to park on the road nearby, but they want you to go to white lake state park instead.
 * I will need to get a reasonable average pace for your legs.
 I'll be putting together a spreadsheet with expected arrival times, so that vans can get accurate estimates of arrival times.
 We will update the spreadsheet in real